jhung-geo/project_ark/README.md

     "A 26 a 9d l 03 r"

-In addition to the main hardware I2C bus (SCL/SDA), an additional two hardware I2C buses are available as:
+In addition to the main hardware I2C bus (SCL/SDA), the Adafruit Metro M4 Express exposes an additional two hardware I2C buses:

     Bus     SCL     SDA
     -------------------
     1       A5      A4
     2       SCK     MOSI

-To enable these additional hardware I2C buses, you must select the board
+To enable these additional hardware I2C buses, the Arduino IDE must be targeting the board:

     Adafruit Metro M4 NI =^._.^= ∫ (SAMD51)